-- The sale of, or intent to sell, alcohol without a proper license; - Providing alcohol to any person who is not of legal age to possess or consume alcohol; - Possession or consumption of alcoholic beverages by persons not of legal age; - Participation in any conduct that may constitute a crime and/or result in injury to person(s) or property while under the influence of alcohol; - e) The operation of a motor vehicle, by an individual of any age, under the influence of alcohol. - f) The consumption of alcoholic beverages and/or possession of open alcoholic beverage containers is prohibited in public areas on campus and in accordance with federal, state and local laws. - g) Attendance in class, at an organizational meeting, or at an educational event that is specific for an educational purpose, such as but not limited to, a lecture or presentation that may be a course requirement, while under the influence of alcohol, as noted in this section, is a violation.
+- a.
+The sale of, or intent to sell, alcohol without a proper license; - b.
+Providing alcohol to any person who is not of legal age to possess or consume alcohol; - c.
+Possession or consumption of alcoholic beverages by persons not of legal age; - Participation in any conduct that may constitute a crime and/or result in injury to person(s) or property while under the influence of alcohol; - e.
+The operation of a motor vehicle, by an individual of any age, under the influence of alcohol. - f.
+The consumption or possession of open alcoholic beverage containers in public areas on or off campus that is not in accordance with federal, state and local laws or ordinances. - g.
+Attendance in class, at an organizational meeting, or at an educational event that is specific for an educational purpose, such as but not limited to, a lecture or presentation that may be a course requirement, while under the influence of alcohol, as noted in this section, is a violation.
 Further, if medical assistance is sought for a student in need who has consumed alcohol, the student and the student caller may qualify for Medical Amnesty as defined under Pennsylvania ACT 66.
-See also the Drug-Free Schools and Communities Act Amendments of 1989. - h) Failure to abide by Residential and Dining Services alcohol guidelines.
+See also the Drug-Free Schools and Communities Act Amendments of 1989. - h.
+Failure to abide by Residential and Dining Services alcohol guidelines.

-Campus Safety- Tampering with any fire safety equipment and/or emergency call equipment, not abiding by fire alarms, the actual dismantling of any equipment alerting others that danger is in the way.
+Campus Safety - Tampering with any fire safety equipment and/or emergency call equipment, not abiding by fire alarms, the actual dismantling of any equipment alerting others that danger is in the way.
 Issuing a bomb threat or other warning of impending disaster without cause.
 The actual possession and/or detonation of any device that acts like an explosive and may harm persons or property is prohibited.

-Complicity - Knowingly assisting someone in and/or being associated with a violation of a regulation, policy, law, or this code.
+Complicity - Knowingly assisting someone in and/or being associated with a violation of a federal, state or local law or ordinances, applicable regulations and policies, or this code of conduct.